Monument to the fallen officers and soldiers against Japanese Aggression

-The Monument to the fallen officers and soldiers against Japanese Aggression (抗日陣亡官兵紀念碑) is a monument that commemorates the fallen officers and soldiers who fought against Japanese invasion of Burma.
-It is located at Tar Shwe Htan, Laukkaing, Shan State, Myanmar and built by Chiefdom of Kokang Sao Edward Yang Kyein Tsai in 1951.
+The Monument to the fallen officers and soldiers against Japanese Aggression (抗日陣亡官兵紀念碑) is a monument in Myanmar that commemorates the fallen officers and soldiers who fought against Japanese invasion of Burma.
+It is located at Tar Shwe Htan, Laukkaing, Shan State, and was built by Chiefdom of Kokang Sao Edward Yang Kyein Tsai in 1951.

-It is built as an 11-meter-high pagoda that engraved with the names and inscriptions of the Kokang soldiers and civilians who died in the war.
+It is built as an 11-meter-high pagoda engraved with the names and inscriptions of the Kokang soldiers and civilians who died in the war.